-On February 20th the architecture school at Penn State in Philadelphia is holding a celebration in memory of the great architect Louis I. Kahn.
-Simone is invited to contribute to a panel discussion on the occasion of the publication of William Whitaker's book Brought To Light: The Houses of Louis I. Kahn.
+On February 20th the architecture school at University of Pennsylvania in Philadelphia held a celebration in memory of the great architect Louis I. Kahn.
+Simone was invited to contribute to a panel discussion on the occasion of the publication of William Whitaker's book Brought To Light: The Houses of Louis I. Kahn.

-February 24th, 2014, Simone will give a presentation From the Nile to the Rio Grande at Columbia University architecture school about her apprenticeship with Dr. Hassan Fathy (1900-1989) in Egypt and about her ensuing experiences with adobe design and building at Presidio, Texas.
+February 24th, 2014, Simone gave a presentation From the Nile to the Rio Grande at Columbia University architecture school about her apprenticeship with Dr. Hassan Fathy (1900-1989) in Egypt and about her ensuing experiences with adobe design and building at Presidio, Texas.

 Letter from Simone Swan:

 Climate change having severely damaged Swan House & Lab in Presidio, Texas, I got to work to find a team to first repair the plaster.
 The team was headed by Stevan de la Rosa, adobe pilgrim, former participant in an Adobe Alliance workshop in 2006, and constant friend.
 Stevan hired three local workers and one from Minnesota who came along with him.
 The work took two weeks, the results of plastering with clay, straw and lime are positive.
 They seem resistant to our new tropical rains in the Chihuahuan desert, and look very professional -- substantial, carefully administered, promising -- a job so thorough that Stevan's report is included here with photos below: